kasun07/SQL-Project01/README.md

 1) Data Cleaning and Transformation:
 Clean and preprocess the extracted data to ensure accuracy and consistency.Transform the data into a structured format suitable for analysis.

-> Remove unwanted or irrelavent observations
+	Remove unwanted or irrelavent observations.

-> Ensure accurate datatypes - in this project we set up the data type for the columns.
+	Ensure accurate datatypes - in this project we set up the data type for the columns.

-> Address missing values
+	Address missing values

-> Fixing typos
+	Fixing typos

 2) Data Analysis:
 Analyze the data to identify user behavior and product revenue.
 Evaluate the impact of various factors such as visit duration, page views, and